-Prospective Music majors are urged to consult with a department major advisor as early as possible to create a courseplan that allows for sufficient time to complete all academic goals.
+Prospective Music majors and minors are urged to approach a potential program advisor and the undergraduate student services officer as early as possible to create a program plan that allows for sufficient time to complete all academic goals.

-The steps below do not necessarily need to be completed in order, but all are required elements of the declaration process.
+The steps below do not need to be completed in the order given, but all are required elements of the declaration process.

 1. Review the program requirements

 The Stanford Bulletin is the document of record for all program requirements and university policies.
 Read through the desired program description and any related concentration coursework to understand the requirements and expectations of our programs.

 2. Map out a four-year program plan

 Once you have selected a concentration, review the degree requirements and map out a four-year plan to complete the major using resources like Explore Courses to determine future course offerings.
 Include required courses and units.
 Leave yourself room for university requirements and any additional majors, minors, studies abroad, or large scale extracurricular projects you might be considering.
 This will help you gauge whether or not it’s possible to complete all your goals during your time at Stanford.
 Feel free to consult with the undergraduate student services officer or any of the departmental faculty as you weigh your options.

 Stanford’s Music Major and Minor depend on good communication between students and advisors.
 Advisors approve students’ course schedules and track their progress through the Major/Minor.
 An advisor can also be a sounding board for a student’s intellectual concerns, academic and professional interests and aspirations, and thoughts about music more broadly.
 Students must meet with their advisors at least once per quarter.